 Raising Renee premiered at Full Frame and was nominated for an Emmy for Outstanding Arts and Culture Programming.
 It won the Audience Award at Independent Film Festival Boston and Best Documentary at the Syracuse Film Festival.
 It was broadcast on HBO, Knowledge Canada, SVT Sweden and AVRO Netherlands.

 She produced and edited the short drama Seduction Theory which was selected for the Toronto International Shorts Festival , the Los Angeles International Shorts Festival, won a Platinum Remi for best dark comedy at Worldfest Houston and screened at the Cannes Film Festival Short Film Corner.

 Jordan was Series Producer of the PBS children’s series Postcards from Buster for two seasons, producing a new, international version of the show, nominated for the Outstanding Children’s Series Emmy both years.

-Her newest film is Cory Not Promised, on what remains after a shooting.
+Jordan and Ascher made the short Cory Not Promised on what remains after a shooting.

 Among her awards are the Prix Italia, a Peabody award and an International Documentary Association Distinguished Achievement Award.
 She was nominated for a Directors Guild of America Award and an Independent Spirit Award.
 She received the Michael DeBakey Journalism Award and an Insight Award from the National Association of Film and Digital Media Artists.